 Most business owners will likely already use Xero, Quickbooks, Kashflow or another online software.
 As chartered accountants we can recommend the best system for you and even for larger retail business who require stock integrated bookkeeping systems we can recommend Sage200.

-MTD was originally set to launch in 2018, but this was delayed until April 2019.
+HMRC originally planned to launch MTD in 2018.
+However, they delayed it until April 2019.
 MTD will initially only apply for VAT (known as MTD for VAT) to businesses with a turnover above the £85,000 VAT threshold.
 This is a challenging timeframe for businesses that are unprepared for the change.
 There will be no changes to the statutory VAT return filing or payment dates.

-Ultimately, businesses and individuals will benefit from keeping digital records and filing electronically which will help avoid manual calculation and transposition errors.
-Businesses are also less likely to lose important paperwork and the use of digital records should also reduce the risk of errors due to lost or incorrectly recorded invoices.
+Ultimately, businesses and individuals will benefit from keeping digital records and filing electronically.
+It will help avoid manual calculation and transposition errors.
+Businesses are also less likely to lose important paperwork.
+The use of digital records should also reduce the risk of errors due to lost or incorrectly recorded invoices.